immutant/lein-immutant/README.md

 # lein-immutant

-A [Leiningen](http://leiningen.org/) plugin for deploying Immutant 2.x applications to a [WildFly](http://wildfly.org/) application server.
+A [Leiningen](http://leiningen.org/) plugin for using Immutant 2.x applications with a [WildFly](http://wildfly.org/) application server.

 **Note:** as of Immutant 2.x, you *only* need this plugin if you are deploying your applications to a WildFly container.
 See [somewhere]